About Great Basin Youth Soccer League

 Think about your own job.
 If you have someone who you knew was going to shout at you every time you made a mistake, wouldn’t you stop putting yourself in the position to make this mistake?
 That is what happens with some of the players on the team. they would rather not have the ball than risk having it and making a mistake!

-With all of that being said, we will not tolerate any more abuse of the referees.
-NONE!!
-We will be handing down stiff sanctions on any coach or parent that verbally abuses a referee or a player.
-Please let this email be your warning.
+We will not tolerate any abuse of the referees.
+None.
+We will hand down stiff sanctions on any coach or parent that verbally abuses a referee or a player.